Bob McKillop

 Robert McKillop (born July 13, 1950) is an American college basketball coach who is the former head coach of the Davidson Wildcats men's team of the Atlantic 10 Conference.
+He has a 100 percent graduation rate for his players during a 33-year tenure.

 Early basketball career

 Born in Queens, New York, McKillop grew up in Queens and on Long Island and played for Chaminade High School in Mineola.
 McKillop went on to play college ball for East Carolina University before transferring to Hofstra University.
 At Hofstra he was named team MVP.
 After graduating in 1972 with a degree in history, he was briefly signed as a free agent by the Philadelphia 76ers, but was cut.

 Coaching career

 He then accepted a job teaching history and coaching basketball back on Long Island at Holy Trinity Diocesan High School in Hicksville.
 There, McKillop achieved an 86–25 record.
-In 1978 he became an assistant coach at Davidson for one year before returning to high school ball at Long Island Lutheran Middle and High School in Brookville.
+In 1978 he became an assistant coach at Davidson College in North Carolina for one year before returning to high school ball at Long Island Lutheran Middle and High School in Brookville.
 There, McKillop compiled a record of 182–51, winning five New York State Championships.